Rajdeep7/unistuff/TUM/IN2322 - Protein Prediction I/Final Questions.md

 - NMR = Nuclear Magnetic Resonance
 - Put proteins from their environment into a tube -> proteins don't have to be modified!
 - Put the tube under a large magnet
+- Measurements only give constraints -> Models have to be fitted -> Several models as output that are compatible with the data -> is uncertain -> might be due to dynamic regions of the protein (b factors)

 ### Why can you not see a protein under the microscope?
 It is too small and too dynamic